Campus Mind Works Wellness Groups

 October – April, 5:30 - 7:00 p.m.

-The Campus Mind Works Groups are open to any U-M student who has been diagnosed with bipolar disorder, major depression, and/or chronic anxiety, or anyone interested in obtaining more information about these issues.
+The Campus Mind Works Groups are open to any U-M student who is interested in obtaining information about stress, depression, anxiety, and related conditions, and/or is interested in learning positive coping strategies to help address these issues.
 The groups are designed for education and support purposes only, and are not intended to be a substitute for medical or mental health treatment.

 These FREE education/support groups are a service of the U-M Depression Center in partnership with the College of Engineering, and are run by clinical staff from the U-M Department of Psychiatry.